 Court changes charges

-After the trial, the Sanhedrin AGAIN changed the charges before they were to present their case in front of the Roman authorities.
-Instead of telling Pontius Pilate that they charged Christ with blasphemy they stated it was treason (Luke 23:1 - 3, John 19:12).
-They conveniently switched charges because treason, unlike blasphemy, was a ROMAN crime.
-Accusing our Savior of breaking Roman law increased their chances that they would not have to consider carrying out the death penalty themselves.
+Jewish religious leaders told Pontius Pilate that Christ was charged during his trial not with blasphemy but with treason (Luke 23:1 - 3, John 19:12).
+They did this because treason was a Roman crime.
+Accusing our Savior of breaking Roman law greately increased the chances that they would not have to consider carrying out the death penalty themselves.